JamesDGC/free-invoice-generator/README.md

 # Free Invoice Generator

-A free, ATO-compliant invoice generator for Australian businesses.
+A private, ATO-compliant invoice generator for Australian businesses.
 Built with PHP and Tailwind CSS.

 ## Features